twocs/anagrams/README.md

 Supports GET as a maintenance verification utility which returns either True or False regarding word's existence in the dictionary/ corpus.

 ## technical stuff about the backend
 There are some assumptions that are made regarding the dictionary.
-For instance, I assume that having an empty character in the dictionary is superluous, so I remove it at runtime.
+For instance, I assume that having an empty character in the dictionary is superfluous, so I remove it at runtime.
 All calculations like word count, median, average and especially the minimum reflect this.

 A set is used for the dictionary, so adding a word that already exists in the dictionary/corpus will not add additional content.